Modification Date: 2017-10-23 15:34:42

 While the previous version, B, did not craze in my tests, its calculated thermal expansion was high enough to be a cause for concern.
 This adjustment lowers the expansion further while keeping the same brilliant visual appearance.
 Two materials have also been eliminated from the recipe (their oxides supplied by the others).
 The chemistry of this one has reduced high-expansion KNaO and increased low-expansion MgO.
 This makes it melt a little less, but visually it is the same.
 The higher ZnO seems to help melt the extra SiO2 I also added.
 As a result the calculated thermal expansion has gone from 7.7 down to 7.3.

 If this crazes on your clay body then consider trying a body that has a higher percentage of silica (25% would be good).
-It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that because it fits on our bodies (Plainsman P300, M370, Polar Ice) as is.
+It is likely possible to adjust the recipe of this glaze to hang on to the fluidity while having a lower thermal expansion, but I have not done that.
+It crazes on Plainsman P300, M370 but appears to be OK on Polar Ice.

 I am comparing 6 well known cone 6 fluid melt base glazes and have found some surprising things.
 The top row are 10 gram balls of each melted down onto a tile to demonstrate melt fluidity and bubble populations.
 Second, third, fourth rows show them on porcelain, buff, brown stonewares.
 The first column is a typical cone 6 boron-fluxed clear.
 The others add strontium, lithium and zinc or super-size the boron.
 They have more glassy smooth surfaces, less bubbles and would should give brilliant colors and reactive visual effects.
 The cost?
 They settle, crack, dust, gel, run during firing, craze or risk leaching.
 In the end I will pick one or two, fix the issues and provide instructions.